ChrolloUTA/ChrolloUTA/README.md

-### Hello there, I'm Chrollo | UTA 👋
+### Hello there!
+I'm Chrollo | UTA 👋

-I am an Android developer specializing in custom modules for Samsung devices and advanced root-hiding techniques.
+I'm an Android developer who enjoys tinkering with Samsung devices.
+My specialty?
+Building custom modules and teaching root how to play an expert-level game of hide-and-seek.

-- 🔭 I architect modules to port One UI features, with a core focus on undetectable root.
+> My current mission: Porting the best One UI features to more devices, all while keeping root completely invisible. 👻

 ---